ssaarela/javersion/README.md

 * `version_parent`: `revision`, `parent_revision`.
 * `version_property`: `revision`, `path`, value consisting of `type` and `str` or `nbr`.

-In addition a few shared configuration tables are needed:
-* `repository` containing a row per repository that can be locked for publish.
-* `version_type` - allowed values for `version.type` column.

 Both strategies guarantee that visible versions are strictly ordered.
 You can always get changes and only changes that have occurred after a given revision.
 In an external system that needs to synchronize it's data to Javersion, it's enough to keep track of the last revision